sufarnfong/gitbook_boc/README.md

 ## Introduction.

 Official documentation for BOC.
-This repo is used to sync changes with the DOC's website.
-Different GitHub branches are tracked by GitBook to feed each lenguage variant.
+This repo is used to sync changes from Markdown files (.md) with the DOC's website.
+Different GitHub branches are tracked by GitBook to feed each language variant.

 ## Updating versions